etsangsplk/sputter/docstring/to-list.md

 # (to-list seq+) converts sequences to a list
 Will concatenate a set of sequences into a list.
-Unlike the standard `concat` function, which is lazily computed, the result of this function will be materialized immediately.
+Unlike the standard /concat/ function, which is lazily computed, the result of this function will be materialized immediately.

 ## An Example